 Analytics & Tracking Tools

-Track visitor behavior, conversion funnels, bounce rates, and much more.
+- Google Analytics 4 (Free): Track visitor behavior, conversions, bounce rates, and more.

 Internal Linking Strategy Example

-- Focus keyword "web design tools" used in H1, title tag, meta, and first 100 words
+- Focus keyword "web design tools" in H1, title, meta, and first 100 words

-- Semantic keywords used: UI tools, CMS platforms, SEO tools
+- Semantic keywords: UI tools, CMS platforms, SEO tools

 - External authority links (Adobe, PageSpeed, etc.)